 Heat the oven to 325 F. Lightly oil a roasting pan.

-In a medium bowl, combine stuffing and melted butter.
+In a medium bowl, combine the stuffing mix and melted butter.

-Spread stuffing on the pork and then roll or, if the pork is in two pieces, top it with the other half of the roast.
+Spread the stuffing on the pork and then roll starting with one end of the short sides.

-Secure roast halves well with skewers or toothpicks or tie it with kitchen twine and place in the prepared roasting pan; sprinkle with salt and pepper.
+Secure the rolled roast well with skewers or toothpicks or tie it with kitchen twine.
+Place on the prepared roasting pan; sprinkle with salt and pepper.

-Roast in the preheated oven for 1 1/2 to 2 hours, or until a meat thermometer registers at least 160 F. The minimum safe temperature for pork is 145 F, and the minimum safe temperature for stuffing is 165 F.
+Roast in the preheated oven for 1 1/2 to 2 hours or until a meat thermometer registers at least 160 F.

 Let the roast stand for 10 minutes before slicing.